 Just like any other style of music, not everything can be communicated in flamenco without some rehearsal.
 When you see a professional performance, while there may be elements of improvisation, most often what you are seeing is a well choreographed performance.
 In a tablao, as in a jazz club, musicians and dancers who may have never worked or rehearsed together, use the language of flamenco to communicate and perform as if they had been working together all their lives.

-of really understanding this language is that it allows you to “improvise” in flamenco – that is, to use all of the material you have at your disposal to construct a solo on the fly, in much the same way that a jazz player might use licks to construct a solo.
-You need a solid foundation in time and structure, and you need to understand where the music comes from (usually in terms of the cante – see glossary).
+One of the other benefits of really understanding this language is that it allows you to “improvise” in flamenco – that is, to use all of the material you have at your disposal to construct a solo on the fly, in much the same way that a jazz player might use licks to construct a solo.
+You need a solid foundation in time and structure, and you need to understand where the music comes from (usually in terms of the cante).
 As you’ll see, this will give you the freedom to express yourself in a style that from the outside can seem rigid and constrained, but that like jazz or the blues is simply another form of expression with its own history and traditions.

 For those who grow up surrounded by flamenco there is no mystery – the musical language of flamenco is as simple and clear to them as their native tongue.
 Not having this advantage myself, I learned by embracing all the elements of flamenco: the dance, the cante, the palmas, and the guitar.
 Additionally, I listened to every recording I could get my hands on.
 Working in the tablao environment, I found fluency among these elements.
 This is the flamenco that I try to impart to my students, and now to you in this book.